2025 Teaching and Learning RFPs

 Notification

-Awards will be announced by Friday, June 7, 2024.
-Faculty will be notified of the award amount and will be assigned a CTL contact for the project.
+Awards will be announced by Friday, June 6, 2025.
+Faculty will be notified and assigned a CTL contact for the project.
 The CTL contact, together with a team of staff with appropriate expertise for the specific project, will provide support in instructional design, pedagogy, media and/or technologies, and assessment.

 Reporting

-Awardees are required to submit a summary report of project success and a description of expenditures to the Office of the Provost.
+Awardees are required to submit a summary report of project success.
 The report should reference assessment and evaluation data and describe insights and conclusions, answering such questions as:

 For Innovative Course or Module Redesign Projects: